 The Epsilon Boötis star system consists of an orange giant or bright giant of the spectral type K0 II-III and a blue-white main sequence star with the stellar classification A2 V. The stars are separated by 2.852 ± 0.014 seconds of arc which, at a distance of 203 light years, gives a projected separation of 185 astronomical units.
 The two components orbit each other with a period of at least 1,000 years.

 The primary star, designated Epsilon Boötis A, has an apparent magnitude of 2.37, while the main sequence companion, Epsilon Boötis B, has a magnitude of 5.12.
-The star system is visible to the naked eye, but it appears as a single star.
+The star system is visible to the unaided eye, but it appears as a single star.
 The two components can only be resolved in 3-inch or larger telescopes.

 Epsilon Boötis A is a relatively young star, with an estimated age of 37.4 million years, but it has already reached a late stage of its life cycle.
 It has burned through its supply of hydrogen and started fusing helium to carbon in its core.
 It has expanded to a size about 33 times that of the Sun.
 With a surface temperature of 4,550 K, it shines with 501 solar luminosities.
 Its estimated mass is 4.6 times solar.